Hugius/FabiEngine3D/doc/markdown/SOUND3D.md

 ## 1. General

-- Sound3D is stereo audio in 3D space.
+- The sound3D is a stereo audio in 3D space.
 - A single sound3D can be simultaneously started multiple times.
 - Each of these sound3D instances can be started and stopped individually.
 - Every sound3D instance plays on a unique sound channel.